edyev/sensors/README.md

 * Past sensor readings are stored with timestamps.
 * A client can request the latest submitted value for a particular signal name.
 * A client can query past values for a certain signal based on signal name and/or timestamps.
-* Sensor data is persisted between server instances using SQLite database.
+* Sensor data is persisted between server instances using SQLite database (only a single server instance needs at a given time).
 * Messages between server and client serialized using Google Protocol Buffers.

 # Additional features - bonus points if you finish these as well